haizi-zh/bedtorch/README.md

 Another approach is using native R data types to represent BED-like data.
 R’s native `data.frame` seems to be a good model, but in many scenarios, it’s performance is poor.
-More importantly, it lacks many advanced features compared with `dplyr` and `data.table`.
+More importantly, it lacks many advanced features compared with `GenomicRanges`, `dplyr` and `data.table`.

+`GenomicRanges` is widely used in bioinformatics community.
+Although it provides essential building blocks for many tasks, such as `findOverlaps`, `reduce`, etc., it doesn’t provide high-level features as `bedtools` does.
+Using `findOverlaps`, `reduce`, and other functions provided by `GenomicRanges`, users may implement operations such as map, merge, unique intersect, but this still requires lots of coding.

-It would be desirable to have an R package, which store BED-like data as `data.table` objects, and provide native support for common BED manipulations, such as merge, intersect, filter, etc.
+It would be desirable to have an R package, which represent BED-like data by `GenomicRanges` or `data.table` objects, and provide native support for common BED manipulations, such as merge, intersect, filter, etc.

 ## Details

 `bedtorch` is an attempt for this.
-Under the hood, every BED dataset is represented as a `data.table` object.
-Users can apply various operations on it, such as intersect, merge, etc. Users can also perform any `data.table` operations as needed.
+Under the hood, every BED dataset is represented as a `GenomicRanges` object (it also can represent the dataset as `data.table`, if preferred.
+But this is not recommended).
+Users can apply various operations on it, such as intersect, merge, etc.

 In terms of the core computation, `bedtorch`’s performance is comparable to `bedtools`.
 However, since no disk IO and data conversion is needed,